Dale Shearer: 1980s

 At the age of 18, Shearer caught the attention of many people during his time at the Queensland club Sarina Crocodiles in the Winfield State League with some impressive performances.
-Shearer was a member of Mackay's second successful Foley Shield team in 1984, as well as representing Queensland in a match against New Zealand.
+In 1984, Shearer played for the North Queensland Marlins in the Winfield State League, including playing on the wing for the Marlins in a 20–38 loss against the touring Great Britain Lions in Townsville.
+He was also a member of Mackay's second successful Foley Shield team, as well as representing Queensland in a match against New Zealand.

 The Manly-Warringah Sea Eagles coach and rugby league Immortal, Bob Fulton, was quick to sign the 19-year-old before anyone else prior to the 1985 NSWRL season.
 Shearer made his debut for Manly in round 1 of the season against Penrith, before going on to make his State of Origin début for Queensland in the same year.
 Playing mostly on the wing or in the centres, Shearer played 22 games in his début season for Manly, scoring 8 tries.
 It would prove to be the most number of club games he would play in a season in his 14-year career.
-He scored his first try for Manly at their home ground, Brookvale Oval, in their 24-4 win over the reigning premiers Canterbury-Bankstown in round 3.
+He scored his first try for Manly at their home ground, Brookvale Oval, in their 24–4 win over the reigning premiers Canterbury-Bankstown in round 3.